-#1 Mistake to Avoid in an Agency Acquisition
+#1 Mistake to Avoid in Agency Acquisition Mistakes

 Is an acquisition in your agency’s future but you’re not sure how to find a potential buyer?
 Does your agency have incredible strategic partnerships?
 Sometimes, the best merger and acquisition deals come out of existing relationships with partners and businesses that offer complementary services.
-The key is to structure a beneficial and fair deal for both parties while avoiding the biggest acquisition pitfall.
+The key is to structure a beneficial and fair deal for both parties while avoiding the biggest acquisition pitfall in agency acquisition mistakes.

 In today’s episode, we’ll cover:

 - Why agencies need to lead with data.

 - How to structure an agency owner’s buyout.